The big question, it’s one of those questions that have been on the wish list for this blog for a while now. So today let’s talk about that.

 Now an example with black hair so that we go through all the cases

 This black is a cool black.
-Kim Kardashian is warm and the reflections in a black hair look red.
-Can you see?
-So you have a cool black and war .black.
+Kim Kardashian is warm, and the reflections in a black hair look red.
+Can you see it?
+So you have a cool black and war black.
 That answers your question about black.

 Can everyone wear black?
 Yes But there also warm blacks and cool blacks.
 Same for white, same for gray.
 If you do fashion drawing, then you’ll see fashion drawers, illustrators in fashion, have two ranges of grays.

 I have cool grays and warm grays because otherwise, it would bite with the skin tone of the person I’m designing for.
 What about red hair?
 Jessica Shasta has natural red hair and a cool, almost pinkish skin tone.

 Her hair color is matched with her skin here.
 It’s soft, and it’s more orange than red.
 It’s not her natural color, but it does look very natural and flattering on her.

 People with red hair are usually rather cool toned, but then again, What’s red, right?
 It can be more orange, and it can be more fire red.